tibbe/talks/stanford-2011/performance.md

 # This lecture

-* We will design a new data structure and use its design to better understand how to write high performance Haskell code.
+* We will design a new data structure and learn how to write high performance Haskell code, at the same time.

 * We will revisit some optimization techniques covered earlier, but through a different lens (and with pretty pictures.)